-The Best-Tasting Plant Protein Bars
+Best Plant Protein Bars

 Eating a plant-based diet has changed the way I feel and the way I look.
-But it can be difficult to get the protein I need, especially since I'm past 40 and starting to lose muscle simply by ageing.
-Lifting weights and staying active helps, but it's critical that I get the protein that aids muscle synthesis and retention.
+But it can be difficult to get the protein I need, especially since I'm past 40 and starting to lose muscle simply by aging.
+Lifting weights and staying active both help, but it's critical that I get the protein that aids muscle synthesis and retention.
 There are some good choices for whole foods that deliver a good amount of protein, and I always try to utilize these when I'm deciding what to eat.
 But too often eating vegetarian means eating processed food and pre-made meals.

 Getting Enough Protein on a Plant-Based Diet

 If your diet is all or mostly vegetarian, you run the risk of not getting enough protein.
 If you're vegan, it can be even more of a challenge (Harvard T.H.
 Chan School of Public Health).
 Edamame, lentils, tofu, and beans are all good sources, but they typically require a fair amount of preparation and planning.
 I almost always prepare my meals for a week and keep them in the fridge at work, and that does work, but quite often I find myself full of tofu and still short of my recommended protein intake.

 Fortunately, there are now several good plant-based protein bars that are inexpensive, taste good, and deliver a serious dose of high-quality protein.